- Solicitors For Business

 The three remaining defendants admitted liability.
 Abigail felt that the best tactic was to make an offer to settle the claim.
 After discussing this with Mr B’s family, they agreed and Abigail put an offer forward.
 Solicitors for each of the three defendants accepted the settlement offer.
 However, they required sight of a Grant of Probate before being able to formally agree the settlement.

 In Australia, it is not common practice to obtain a Grant of Probate upon an individual’s death.
-After speaking with Mr B’s family about the options to obtain one, they commissioned JMW’s Private Client department to draw up a Grant of Probate.
+After speaking with Mr B’s family about the options to obtain one, they commissioned JMW’s wills, trusts and estates team to draw up a Grant of Probate.
 On sight of the document, each of the defendants was able to release the appropriate amount of funds and Abigail was able to settle the case.
 Mr B’s family were relieved to complete the case and move on with their lives.

 If you or a loved one has been diagnosed with mesothelioma and you believe it is as a result of either a previous or current job, speak to us today to see if you can make a claim.
 Call us on 0800 054 6570 or fill in a contact form and we will call you back.